 I’ve asked Jim if he believes in witches.
 He says there sure ain’t any in Vermont where he lives ’cause they can’t fly in snow storms, so they’d need anoraks and goggles till April. ■→More

-If we score 3 out of 4, the idea is probably natural for us.
-We may compare our answers with family, friends, or other people, to see if the results would be consistent. ■More
+If we score 3 out of 4, the idea is likely natural for us.

 The language story entire is five books, inclusive of a flexion framework, and about more than two languages.
 The author has made observations on language as really spoken and written, and all the work is her conscious thought about own cognitive variables. ■More